Elevate your creative and intellectual abilities

 Graduates will be able to:

-- Information Literacy: Students develop literacy skills to access, analyze, and use information in the construction and advancement of their own knowledge through written language.
+- Information Literacy: Students will be able to access, analyze, and use information in the construction and advancement of their own knowledge.

-- Critical Thinking: Students use critical thinking to make informed judgements and analysis.
-Quantitative Reasoning: Students will be able to utilize quantitative information in written and visual forms to draw conclusions and solve problems.
+- Critical Thinking: Students will be able to use critical thinking skills to make informed judgements and analysis.

 - Quantitative Reasoning: Students will be able to utilize quantitative information in written and visual forms to draw conclusions and solve problems.